hydra-drones/DroneRescue/README.md

 4. This tag is used to publish the Docker image or trigger a release pipeline

 ---

+# Training Report

+## 1. Introduction

+The developed system aims to train and deploy language models for controlling drones in strategic scenarios.
+The primary objective is to coordinate multiple autonomous agents (drones) to perform reconnaissance, target identification, and cooperative mission execution.

+Key aspects of the approach:

+* Creation of a specialized dataset for training.
+* Fine-tuning of large language models (LLMs).
+* Performance evaluation using standard NLP metrics (BLEU, ROUGE).
+* Qualitative assessment of model predictions against ground-truth labels.

+---

+## 2. Dataset

+The dataset was specifically designed to simulate multi-agent communication in a drone environment.

+Each entry consists of:

+* **Instruction**: Task description for the model (e.g., generate the next agent message).
+* **Input**: Logs and current context for a given agent.
+* **Output**: Target agent message in protocol format `<SND> <AG#> <INFO>`.
+* **System**: Role description (e.g., “You are a multi-agent autonomous coordination model operating in a simulated drone environment”).

+This setup allows the model to learn realistic agent communication patterns while ensuring consistency with the expected structured format.

+---

+## 3. Experimental Results

+### 3.1 Comparative Metrics

+A set of models was fine-tuned and evaluated across different agents (**scout, commander, rescuer**) on Dataset Version V2.

+Evaluation metrics:

+* **BLEU-4**: Measures n-gram overlap with reference text.
+* **ROUGE-1/2**: Measures recall of unigrams and bigrams.

+**Best performance** was achieved by **Qwen2-1.5B**, with:

+* BLEU-4: **53.28**
+* ROUGE-1: **63.81**
+* ROUGE-2: **62.17**

+Other models (e.g., Gemma-2b-instruct, Phi-1.5, DeepSeek) demonstrated weaker results, confirming that Qwen2-1.5B is the most suitable choice for this task.

+---

+### 3.2 Qualitative Analysis of Predictions

+#### Qwen2-1.5B (Strong Performance)

+* Predictions closely matched the labels in both format and meaning.
+* Example:

+  * Prediction: “Central sector clear.
+No targets sighted within current visual range.”
+  * Label: “Central sector negative.
+No targets detected.”
+* The meaning is equivalent, despite stylistic differences.
+* Some minor semantic deviations were observed (e.g., “occupied” instead of “visual contact”), but the protocol structure remained intact.

+#### Qwen2-0.5B (Weaker Performance)

+* Produced less accurate outputs compared to labels.
+* Example:

+  * Prediction: “Sector boundary reached.
+No contact detected.”
+  * Label: “Visual confirmation — target located at (19, 73).”
+* This demonstrates reduced capability to capture the correct situational semantics.

+---

+## 4. Analysis and Key Findings

+1. The dataset design is effective, combining context, structured communication, and supervision.
+2. Fine-tuned models significantly improve the ability to generate mission-consistent agent communications.
+3. **Qwen2-1.5B** provides the highest BLEU and ROUGE scores and shows the best qualitative alignment with expected outputs.
+4. Smaller models (Qwen2-0.5B, Phi-1.5) perform worse, confirming the importance of parameter scale.
+5. Even high-performing models occasionally deviate stylistically, which suggests the need for standardized phrasing or post-processing.

+---

+## 5. Recommendations

+* Adopt **Qwen2-1.5B** as the primary model for drone coordination tasks.
+* Expand the dataset with more diverse mission contexts and rare scenarios.
+* Implement post-processing to normalize phrasing across agent messages.
+* Consider ensemble strategies (e.g., combining a “commander” model with specialized “scout” and “rescuer” models).

+---

+## 6. Conclusion

+The system demonstrates strong potential for real-world applications in multi-agent drone coordination.
+With a well-structured dataset and fine-tuned LLMs, agents can generate mission-relevant communications that adhere to structured protocols.

+Among the tested models, **Qwen2-1.5B** showed the best overall performance in terms of both quantitative metrics and qualitative prediction quality, making it the most reliable candidate for deployment in strategic drone operations.

 # Research Stage #1